Chapter 2 : 1. The Unmanned Lighthouse

 “You’re telling me.”

 “Yeah.”
 She frowned, looking down at her hand where her engagement ring sat.
 She’d forgotten that it sat there.
 She was used to it just being there like it was another part of her body.
 She’d had it for a year now.
 A small, modest engagement ring.
-Ron had still been an auror at the time he’d bout it, but he went on and on about how when he earned more, he’d buy her another ring, something worthy of her finger.
+Ron had still been training to be an auror at the time he’d bought it, but he went on and on about how when he earned more, he’d buy her another ring, something worthy of her finger.

 He said it almost as if this ring wasn’t good enough, but Hermione preferred the simplicity.
 She liked that the small cut diamond didn’t catch on her clothes.
 She liked how it sparkled but didn’t draw attention.
 She liked that it reminded her of herself.